SteveDunn/Vogen/docs/site/Writerside/topics/reference/Integration.md

 If you don't want any conversions, then specify `Conversions.None`.

-If you want your own conversion, then again specify none, and implement them yourself, just like any other type.
-But be aware that even serializers will get the same compilation errors for `new` and `default` when trying to create VOs.
+If you want your own conversion, then again specify none and implement them yourself, just like any other type.
+Be aware that even serializers will get the same compilation errors for `new` and `default` when trying to create VOs.

 If you want to use Dapper, remember to register it—something like this: